emagiz/emdocs/referenceguide/file-to-string-transformer.md

  - <b><i>x-UTF-8-BOM</i></b> (eight-bit Unicode Transformation Format, with byte-order mark)
  - <b><i>x-UTF-16BE-BOM</i></b> (sixteen-bit UTF, big-endian byte order, with byte-order mark)

-#### Delete files
-Specify whether to delete source files after transforming them.

-This will only take effect if the Message payload is the actual source File instance or if the original File instance (or its path) is available in the header.

-Default: <i> false </i>

 #### Output channel
 Channel where output messages should be sent after (successfully) processing the input message.